DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-05-11-cloud-security.md

   <img src="/images/cloud/ssh_into_solo.png">
 </p>

-* Querying for metadata in the instance.
+* Query for metadata in the instance.

 ```bash
 curl http://169.254.169.254/latest/user-data